eduvpn/documentation/MULTI_NODE.md

 You can of course choose your own `range` and `range6`, but make sure they are not the same for both profiles.

+The `managementIp` value MUST contain the IP address of the node(s) at which it can be reached from the controller.

 Next, modify the `RequireAny` section in `/etc/httpd/conf.d/vpn-server-api.conf` by adding the IP addresses of the
 nodes: